convox/convox/docs/reference/primitives/app/resource/README.md

 `MAIN_URL=postgres://username:password@host.name:port/database`

+## Resource Overlays

+See the [documentation](../../../deployment/resource-overlays.md) on how to replace the default Resource with an external managed Resource in appropriate environments.

 ### Specifying the environment variable

 You can also specify the environment variable that should be used for linking in the `resources` attribute: